sweattep/ancient_quotes/README.md

 >We will not exchange our oath for a price, even if he should be a near relative

+>Or what payment shall a man give to regain his soul again

 >If they gain dominance over you, they do not observe concerning you any pact of kinship or covenant of protection?
 They satisfy you with their mouths, but their hearts refuse

 >will you take him and his descendants as allies other than Me while they are enemies to you?